-The exact details of the physical models of AGN and stellar feedback differ from simulation to simulation, but outflows remain a staple mechanism to quench galaxies in most, if not all available models \citep{kurinchi-vendhan_2024,lagos_2024}.
-Different recipes and implementations might result in equally robust stellar mass functions in the local Universe, but they predict different outflow properties -- which thus become a powerful tool to gain insight into the physics governing galaxies.
-Observationally, multiphase gas flowing outwards from star-forming galaxies or systems harboring actively growing supermassive black holes is well documented especially up to cosmic noon, based on the detection of both emission and absorption lines across the whole electromagnetic spectrum \citep[e.g.,][]{forster-schreiber_2020,veilleux_2020}.
-Focusing on the colder and denser outflow phases, the detection of low ionization absorption features in the rest-frame ultra-violet (UV) spectrum of galaxies has been a chief probe of their properties \citep[e.g.,][]{frye_2002, shapley_2003, rupke_2005, veilleux_2005, weiner_2009, rubin_2014, veilleux_2020, xu_2022, mingozzi_2022}.
-This allowed for mapping the outflow properties across a large dynamic range of host galaxy properties and establishing various scaling relations \citep[e.g., average and maximum outflow velocity vs stellar mass, star formation rate SFR, or their surface densities; see][and references therein]{davis_2023}.
+The exact details of the physical models of AGN and stellar feedback differ from simulation to simulation, but outflows remain a staple mechanism to quench galaxies in most available models \citep{kurinchi-vendhan_2024,lagos_2025}.
+Different recipes and implementations might result in equally robust stellar mass functions in the local Universe, but they predict different outflow properties -- which thus become a powerful tool for gaining insight into the physics governing galaxies.
+Observationally, multiphase gas flowing outward from star-forming galaxies or systems harboring actively growing supermassive black holes is well documented, especially up to cosmic noon, based on the detection of both emission and absorption lines across the whole electromagnetic spectrum \citep[e.g.,][]{forster-schreiber_2020,veilleux_2020}.
+Focusing on the colder and denser outflow phases, the detection of low ionization absorption features in the rest-frame ultraviolet (UV) spectrum of galaxies has been a chief probe of their properties \citep[e.g.,][]{frye_2002, shapley_2003, rupke_2005, veilleux_2005, weiner_2009, rubin_2014, veilleux_2020, xu_2022, mingozzi_2022}.
+This allowed the outflow properties to be mapped across a large dynamic range of host galaxy properties and various scaling relations to be established \citep[e.g., the average and maximum outflow velocity vs. stellar mass, star formation rate, and surface densities; see][and references therein]{davis_2023}.

-In massive systems, the mixture of intense star formation and simultaneous growth of central black holes makes the outflows phenomenon more complicated to decipher.
-Moreover, studying the population of recently quenched systems that likely experienced the effects of both supernovae (SNe) and AGN-powered feedback in their recent past, and are on their way to quiescence, has been a particularly difficult task to undertake, given their relative rarity after cosmic noon and faintness at UV wavelengths.
-In general, most observational studies ascertained the presence of outflowing gas in recently quenched systems, both in presence or absence of ongoing AGN activity \citep[e.g.,][]{tremonti_2007, coil_2011, maltby_2019, baron_2020, baron_2022, man_2021, davis_2023, taylor_2024}.
+In massive systems, the mixture of intense star formation and the simultaneous growth of central black holes makes the outflow phenomenon more complicated to decipher.
+Moreover, studying the population of recently quenched systems that likely experienced the effects of both supernova (SN) and AGN-powered feedback in their recent past, and are on their way to quiescence, has been a particularly difficult task to undertake given their relative rarity after cosmic noon and faintness at UV wavelengths.
+In general, most observational studies ascertained the presence of outflowing gas in recently quenched systems, both in the presence and absence of ongoing AGN activity \citep[e.g.,][]{tremonti_2007, coil_2011, maltby_2019, baron_2020, baron_2022, man_2021, davis_2023, taylor_2024, sun_2024}.